longndt/react-course/lesson1-setup/theory/theory1.md

 # React Fundamentals & TypeScript Setup

-## Lesson 1 - Building Modern React Applications
+## Theory 1 - Building Modern React Applications

 ---

 ### Learning Objectives

-By the end of this lesson, you will be able to:
+By the end of this theory session, you will be able to:

 - Understand React's role in modern full-stack development
 - Set up a professional TypeScript-based React development environment